swen5232/Final/README.md

 # Final
 Adriana Arzola &amp; Erik Whiting Final

-Acolyte – a personal assistant
+Acolyte â€“ a personal assistant

 Introduction: The basic idea behind this project is to create a simple stand-alone application that helps less tech savvy people in the world to use the computer without feeling ignorant or computer illiterate.
 Computers have became a very important devices and as well as less expensive over time.
 The application works same like Siri/ Google Assistant etc. But the application deals with the computer itself mainly.
 The U.I of the application should be self-explanatory and minimal.